 Children’s exposure to violence and trauma can seriously harm their brain development and lead to several long-term negative consequences.
 New and evolving brain science reveals that a child’s positive and negative experiences can literally shape, and reshape, the brain.

 According to the National Survey of Children’s Exposure to Violence (NatSCEV II), which was conducted in 2011 as a follow up to the original NatSCEV I survey conducted in 2008, approximately 57.7 percent of children were exposed to at least one of the following forms of violence in the past year: physical assault, sexual victimization, maltreatment, property victimization and witnessing violence.

 Research has found, though, that individuals can heal from trauma.
 One of the most significant predictors of a child’s resiliency in the face of trauma is consistent interaction with a caring and supportive adult.

-To learn more about this topic and what can be done to help youths who may be exposed to violence, please select a page from the listing below or from the box at the right with the "Children Exposed to Violence" heading:
+To learn more about this topic and how to help youth who may be exposed to violence, select a link from the box at the right under the "Children Exposed to Violence" heading.